margaridabcardoso/DM_PROJECT/README.md

 Customer segmentation using clustering methods for a food delivery service.
+Project developed in the first semester of the master's degree in Data Science and Advanced Analytics @ NOVA IMS, in the course of Machine Learning.
 Awarded a grade of 20/20.